juei-dev/adsbmonitor/README.md

   - Added several commercial AC approximated required runway lengths for takeoff (in MTOW) to runway list
   - Added sorting functionality to aircrafts table (just click the header column)

+Nov 7, 2021:
+  - New button / checkbox styles in filtering

 ---
 **Current features:**